The Internet of Things can be used in several different aspects of life, in both the public and private sectors.

 1 LinkedIn post per month is nothing as compared to four hundred and thirty for smart home.

-17 Applications of IoT in Smart Supply Chain
+17 Internet of Things Applications in Smart Supply Chain

 Supply chains have been getting smarter for few years already and solutions for tracking goods, items, and products while they are on the road, or getting suppliers to exchange inventory data and information have been on the market for many years now.